 According to interview questions statistics, eight out of ten people lie at some point in the traditional interview process.

-The reason for this is that honesty doesn’t pay.
+The reason for this is that honesty doesn’t usually pay, especially if you’ve been unemployed for a long time.
 If an interviewer asks a candidate if they have a specific skill but they don’t, the candidate knows they will not get the job if they give a truthful answer.
 So, they lie.

 (INC)